20 Best Summer Day Trips From Chicago

-The charming Michigan beach town of South Haven fully reopened with the rest of the state on June 1.
-Visitors can enjoy beaches along Lake Michigan, a walkable downtown with shops and restaurants, nature trails, boat rides, and even golfing and a wine trail for the grown-ups.
+The charming Michigan beach town of South Haven offers beaches along Lake Michigan, a walkable downtown with shops and restaurants, nature trails, boat rides, and even golfing and a wine trail for the grown-ups.
 Plenty of rental properties offer swimming pools for families, making this Chicago day trip easy to turn into an overnight weekend getaway.

-The Sweet Bookworm Garden has 70 gardens each with a theme from classic children's book.
+The Sweet Bookworm Garden has 70 gardens each with a theme from classic children's books.
 Photo courtesy of the garden

 6. Kohler and Sheboygan, Wisconsin

 In addition to swimming or boating in Lake Michigan, kids may enjoy two special gardens in the areas of Kohler and Sheboygan, Wisconsin.
 The sweet Bookworm Garden in Sheboygan features 70 different gardens with themes from classic children’s books.
 (Book your timed entry online.)
 Tellen Woodland Sculpture Garden hosts statues of 30 historic religious and mythic figures.
-As the state of Wisconsin starts to reopen, kids may also be able to celebrate bathroom design with Kohler’s museum and factory tour (for those who take potty humor seriously).
+Kids may also be able to celebrate bathroom design with Kohler’s museum and factory tour (for those who take potty humor seriously).

-A hike through one of our nearby state parks is among our favorite day trips near Chicago.
+A hike through one of our nearby state parks is among the best day trips near Chicago for families.
 We're lucky to be surrounded by a variety of parks, water, and more outdoor activities on all sides.
 Read on for a sampling of where to take the kids.